Extremum Seeking Controlled Wiggling for Tactile Insertion: Introduction

-During such insertion tasks, humans often wiggle the object to be inserted as a strategy to increase insertion depth.
-Further, tactile feedback from the fingers provides both a source of compliance and a strain measurement due to the grasped rigid object.
-Thus, it is interesting to study generalizable insertion algorithms that use strain-like tactile feedback and control laws based on wiggling motions.
-Since, in particular, general-purpose robots will need to be able to use keys to enter buildings or unlock containers, we focus on key insertion in this paper.
+\mgn{During such insertion tasks, humans often wiggle the object to be inserted while using tactile feedback from the fingers to adjust the process and maximize insertion depth.} Thus, it is interesting to study generalizable insertion algorithms, inspired by human behavior, that use strain-like tactile feedback and control laws based on wiggling motions.

-A compliant gripper can be realized as shown in Figure \ref{fig:overview}, where two GelSight Mini tactile sensors grasp a key between two gel pads \cite{yuan_2017}.
-The pads experience strain when attempting to insert a key into a lock, which can be observed through internal cameras that point toward the back of the gel.
+State-of-the-art robotic insertion methods typically focus on policies tailored to specific objects \cite{kim2022activeextrinsiccontactsensing, tang2024automate} even when incorporating tactile feedback \cite{kim2022activeextrinsiccontactsensing, kamijo2023tactilebasedactiveinferenceforcecontrolled}.
+Approaches that aim for object generalization often rely on strong assumptions about initial conditions \cite{yan_2021learning}.
+Recently, learning-based techniques have gained traction, but these are frequently trained and evaluated on the same set of objects \cite{tang2024automate, wu2024tacdiffusion}.
+In contrast, we demonstrate that real-time tactile feedback can successfully guide a learning-free wiggling-based insertion process that generalizes to new objects \mgn{without requiring} detailed contact-modeling, \mgn{prior knowledge of} 3D geometry, \mgn{or} strong assumptions on the starting pose.

-Additionally, a control strategy based on wiggling can be realized through Extremum Seeking Control, a 100-year-old method for real-time optimization of objective functions \cite{leblanc1922electrification}.
+We consider a compliant gripper, as shown in Figure \ref{fig:overview}, which grasps a key (in general, a peg) between two GelSight Mini tactile sensors \cite{yuan_2017}.
+The pads experience strain when attempting to insert the key into a lock, which is observed through internal cameras that point toward the back of the gel.
+A control strategy based on wiggling is realized through Extremum Seeking Control, a 100-year-old method for online optimization of objective functions \cite{leblanc1922electrification}.
 Due to its model-free formulation, it finds application in systems that are difficult to model, such as wind turbines and solar panels (which must handle changing weather), control of particle beams, and aircraft that experience flow instability \cite{SCHEINKER2024111481}.
-Traditionally, and in this paper, extremum seeking control laws sinusoidally perturb, or wiggle, the optimized variables and observing the effects of these perturbations by demodulating the response of the error function.
+Despite its generality, the method has received little attention in the robotics community.